-If the youngest Designated Life is 591⁄2 years of age or older, the Protected Payment Amount is 5% of the Protected Payment Base.
-If the youngest Designated Life is younger than 591⁄2 years of age, the Protected Payment Amount is zero (0).
+If the oldest Owner (or youngest Annuitant, in the case of a Non-Natural Owner) is 591⁄2 years of age or older, the Protected Payment Amount is 5% of the Protected Payment Base.
+If the oldest Owner (or youngest Annuitant, in the case of a Non-Natural Owner) is younger than 591⁄2 years of age, the Protected Payment Amount is zero (0).

 The Protected Payment Base may change over time.
 An Automatic Reset or Owner-Elected Reset will increase or decrease the Protected Payment Base depending on the Contract Value on the Reset Date.
 A withdrawal that is less than or equal to the Protected Payment Amount will not change the Protected Payment Base.
-If a withdrawal is greater than the Protected Payment Amount and the Contract Value (less the Protected Payment Amount) is lower than the Protected Payment Base at the time of the withdrawal, the Protected Payment Base will be reduced by an amount that is greater than the excess amount withdrawn.
+If a withdrawal is greater than the Protected Payment Amount and the Contract Value (less the Protected Payment Amount) is lower than the Protected Payment Base at the time of withdrawal, the Protected Payment Base will be reduced by an amount that is greater than the excess amount withdrawn.
 If a withdrawal is greater than the Protected Payment Amount and the Contract Value is less than the aggregate Purchase Payments under the Death Benefit Amount, then the aggregate Purchase Payments will be reduced by an amount greater than the amount withdrawn.
 For withdrawals that are greater than the Protected Payment Amount, see the Withdrawal of Protected Payment Amount subsection.

-For purposes of this Rider, the term "withdrawal" includes any applicable withdrawal charges.
 Amounts withdrawn under this Rider will reduce the Contract Value by the amount withdrawn and will be subject to the same conditions, limitations, restrictions and all other fees, charges and deductions, if applicable, as withdrawals otherwise made under the provisions of the Contract.
 Withdrawals under this Rider are not annuity payouts.
 Annuity payouts generally receive a more favorable tax treatment than other withdrawals.

-If your Contract is a Qualified Contract, including an IRA or TSA/403(b) Contract, you are subject to restrictions on withdrawals you may take prior to a triggering event (e.g. reaching age 591/2, separation from service, disability) and you should consult your tax or legal advisor prior to purchasing this optional guarantee, the primary benefit of which is guaranteeing withdrawals.
+If your Contract is a Qualified Contract, including an IRA or TSA/403(b) Contract, you are subject to restrictions on withdrawals you may take prior to a triggering event (e.g. reaching age 591⁄2, separation from service, disability) and you should consult your tax or legal advisor prior to purchasing this optional guarantee, the primary benefit of which is guaranteeing withdrawals.
 For additional information regarding withdrawals and triggering events, see FEDERAL TAX ISSUES - IRAs and Qualified Plans.

-When the youngest Designated Life is 591⁄2 years of age or older, you may withdraw up to the Protected Payment Amount each Contract Year, regardless of market performance, until the Rider terminates.
+When the oldest Owner (youngest Annuitant, in the case of a Non-Natural Owner) is 591⁄2 years of age or older, you may withdraw up to the Protected Payment Amount each Contract Year, regardless of market performance, until the Rider terminates.
 The Protected Payment Amount will be reduced by the amount withdrawn during the Contract Year and will be reset each Contract Anniversary to 5% of the Protected Payment Base.
 Any portion of the Protected Payment Amount not withdrawn during a Contract Year may not be carried over to the next Contract Year.
 If a withdrawal does not exceed the Protected Payment Amount immediately prior to that withdrawal, the Protected Payment Base will remain unchanged.